 Quick Answer

-In China, politeness is shown more through behavior and restraint than enthusiastic praise.
+In China, politeness is often shown more through tone, restraint, and cooperation than through enthusiastic praise.

 The Core Reality (Why This Feels Different)